STOR-i/Changepoints.jl/README.md

 mosum_plot(MOSUM_output)
 ```
 ![MOSUM plot](/docs/Plots_mosum_plot.png?raw=true "MOSUM plot")

+We intend to incorporate the multi-scale merging procedure of [Cho and Kirch 2019](https://arxiv.org/abs/1910.12486) to allow detection at a range of bandwidths.

+## Segmentation with WBS and SeedBS

 The Wild Binary Segmentation (WBS) procedure behaves like standard Binary Segmentation, but draws many random intervals instead of using only the entire interval (see [WBS](https://arxiv.org/abs/1411.0858)).
 The following code runs the procedure, estimating the variance with MAD:
 ```